 - Mosaic: Prevent Sexual Violence Together: This course is an online course created by United Educators and is available to all employees.
 The training covers how to recognize and respond to sexual misconduct involving students, including sexual assault, stalking, and intimate partner violence.
 It provides definitions for sexual violence, stalking, intimate partner violence, and consent.
 It also provides bystander intervention and risk reduction techniques. - Intervene: This course is an online course created by United Educators and is available to all employees.
-Cornell University developed the course based on Pro-Social Bystander Intervention Theory, which suggests seven steps for successfully intervening in problematic situations.

-- Trust Betrayed: This course is an online course created by United Educators and is available to all employees.
+Cornell University developed the course based on Pro-Social Bystander Intervention Theory, which suggests seven steps for successfully intervening in problematic situations. - Trust Betrayed: This course is an online course created by United Educators and is available to all employees.
 The training focuses on sexual assault and sexual harassment in higher education.
 It provides steps to identify, report, and take action in circumstances involving sexual assault and harassment - Sexual Violence Training for Housing Paraprofessionals: Each year all University Housing paraprofessionals and their supervisors receive a training on sexual violence.
-In addition, Crisis Intervention and Sexual Violence Support Services provides a day-long interactive training for resident assistants in the early fall, assisting staff members in learning how to support a survivor as well as the protocols and procedures for what to do in cases of sexual misconduct. - Investigator Training: Regular training is provided for employees most directly involved in receiving student complaints regarding sexual misconduct. - Clery Training: The Clery Coordinator, provides ongoing and annual training to UO employees and UOPD staff.
+In addition, the Care and

+Advocacy Program provides a day-long interactive training for resident assistants in the early fall, assisting staff members in learning how to support a survivor as well as the protocols and procedures for what to do in cases of sexual misconduct.

+- Investigator Training: Regular training is provided for employees most directly involved in receiving student complaints regarding sexual misconduct. - Clery Training: The Clery Coordinator provides ongoing and annual training to UO employees and UOPD staff.
 Training covers Clery crimes, Clery geography, reporting guidance and criteria, employee reporting obligations, how and where to report, how to obtain assistance, how to support students, and available resources. - Title IX Outreach and Training: Human Resources and the Title IX Coordinator provide outreach, training, and participate in active engagement with many segments of the workforce to clarify the UO protocol for responding to reports of Title IX issues, with particular attention to what steps are taken when an employee reports an issue of sexual violence. - Respectful Workplace Expectations Training: Human Resources provides trainings to supervisors on an annual basis and upon request.
 The training focuses on university expectations related to creating and supporting a respectful work environment as a supervisor.
-The focus is on the definition of disrespectful behavior, how to address violations of the respectful workplace expectations, and the ways in which supervisors and others can model respectful behavior. - Discrimination and Harassment Training: Human Resources provides training for supervisors on an annual basis and upon request to departments covering topics such as their reporting obligations, campus resources, supportive versus protective measures, campus processes and policies, and understanding how the university responds to the breadth of concerns regarding possible discriminatory or harassing behaviors.
+The focus is on the definition of disrespectful behavior, how to address violations of the respectful workplace expectations, and the ways in which supervisors and others can model respectful behavior. - Discrimination and Harassment Training: Human Resources provides training for supervisors on an annual basis and upon request to departments covering topics such as their reporting obligations, campus resources, supportive versus protective measures, campus processes and policies, and understanding how the university responds to the breadth of concerns regarding possible discriminatory or harassing behaviors. - Workplace Harassment Training Supervisors -United Educators: This online course focuses on the role of supervisors and covers how to respond to reports of discrimination and harassment from employees, steps to ensure employee safety and support, and how to avoid retaliation or the appearance of it if an accusation is made.